-After the generator has been programmed, the stimulation will repeat in accordance with the programmed ON and OFF cycle (Normal Mode) until the generator receives communication from the programming system or is inhibited with a magnet.
-Immediately after successful programming, the generator delivers a programmed stimulation that enables the Programmer to evaluate patient response.
+After the generator has been programmed, the stimulation repeats in accordance with the programmed ON and OFF cycle (Normal Mode) until the generator receives communication from the programming system, is inhibited or activated with a magnet, or an AutoStim occurs.
+Immediately after successful programming, the generator delivers a programmed stimulation that allows you to evaluate patient response.
 If programming is performed during stimulation, stimulation will be terminated.
 After programming, stimulation starts again with the revised settings.